- It is used to treat myasthenia gravis.

 - It is used to get back function in muscles after surgery.

-- If you have bowel block or trouble passing urine.
+- If your child has bowel block or trouble passing urine.

 - If your child is a newborn or infant.
 This drug has benzyl alcohol in it.
 Benzyl alcohol may cause very bad and sometimes deadly side effects in newborns or infants.
 Do not give this drug to a newborn or infant.
 This drug is not approved for use in children.

-- Do not take more than what your doctor told you to take.
+- Do not give more than what your child’s doctor told you to give.
 Unsafe effects, including death, may happen.

 - This drug is not approved for use in children.
 However, the doctor may decide the benefits of taking this drug outweigh the risks.
 If your child has been given this drug, ask the doctor for information about the benefits and risks.
 Talk with the doctor if you have questions about giving this drug to your child.

 If your child is pregnant or breast-feeding a baby:

 - Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
 You will need to talk about the benefits and risks of using this drug.

 - This drug has alcohol in it.
 Talk with the doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.